Meet Our Preceptors

 Background

-Sarah Lee, PharmD, MS, is Director of 340B Education and Compliance support at Apexus.
-Her primary role is to work with 340B stakeholders to better understand the 340B Program and implement compliant solutions.
-Dr. Lee’s primary focuses include the development of tools to assist in tackling 340B operational challenges and the fostering of partnerships with covered entities that can identify best practices to be shared with others in the 340B community.
-Her areas of expertise include centralized program oversight, consolidated services centers, and program maintenance.
+Sarah Lee, PharmD, MS, is Senior Director of 340B Purchasing Compliance and Optimization at Apexus.
+Her primary role is to work with 340B stakeholders to better understand the 340B Program and implement purchasing practices that support program compliance.
+Sarah’s primary focuses include the development of tools to assist in tackling 340B operational challenges and the fostering of partnerships with stakeholders that can identify best practices to be shared with others in the 340B community.
+Her areas of expertise include the use of analytics in evaluating purchasing practices to identify additional savings opportunities and developing operational dashboards.

 Before joining Apexus, Sarah served as the Clinical Manager for Pharmacy Supply Chain at the University of North Carolina Hospitals, where she was responsible for procurement and centralized supply chain operations including distribution and compounding, contracting, and the 340B Program.